jaredpattison/14-orm-and-modeling/README.md

 * How do you run tests?
 * What assertions were made?
 * What assertions need to be / should be made?

-#### UML
-Link to an image of the UML for your application and response to events d